trimble-oss/dba-dash/Docs/developer.md

       - The Script.PostDeployment1.sql file has an insert into CollectionDatesThresholds that you might want to modify.
 * The DBImporter.cs file has the code used to import the data.
 Add {MyCollection} to the tables string array.
 This will ensure that *{MyCollection}_Upd* gets called for your new collection.
 * You might also need to consider data retention.
 Some collections use partition switching to efficiently remove old data.
 The service calls PurgeData to remove old partitions.

+## Adding a new alert rule

+DBA Dash alert rules are implemented across the GUI rule model and the repository database alert procedures.

+* Add a new GUI rule class under *DBADashGUI/DBADashAlerts/Rules*
+* Add the new rule type to the *RuleTypes* enum and wire it into *CreateRule* and *GetRule* in *AlertRuleBase.cs*
+* Add a new stored procedure under *DBADashDB/Alert/Procedures* that:
+  - Reads applicable rows from *Alert.Rules*
+  - Uses *Alert.ApplicableInstances_Get* to respect instance filters and blackout handling
+  - Populates *Alert.AlertDetails*
+  - Calls *Alert.ActiveAlerts_Upd*
+* Register the procedure in *DBADashDB.sqlproj* and *Alert/Procedures/Alerts_Upd.sql*
+* If useful, map the alert type to a tab in *DBADashGUI/DBADashAlerts/ActiveAlerts.cs* so clicking the instance can navigate to a relevant view

+The *BackupFreshness* and *BackupChainRisk* alert rules are recent examples of this pattern.